DEBXDEBX/money/README.md

 image C:\Users\David\Desktop\GitHub\FileCab\build\icon.ico must be at least 256x256 get rid of developer tools before you build

-to build
+to build type in terminal:

-type in command line interface npm run dist
+electron-builder build -w => the w is for windows after you run

-There is a new folder in your project called dist clicking on the filecab setup 10.0.0exe will install the program on your computer.
+this command look in dist folder for your .exe file to run There is a new folder in your project called dist clicking on the filecab setup 10.0.0exe will install the program on your computer.